Johnny Unitas Stadium - Towson Tigers Football

 Johnny U Stadium at Towson U

-Johnny Unitas Stadium was known as both Towson Stadium and Minnegan Stadium from its opening in 1983 until a remodel in 2002 when they added 6,000 seats and rebranded it to honor Baltimore Colts legend and Towson supporter Johnny Unitas.
+Johnny Unitas Stadium was known as both Towson Stadium and Minnegan Stadium from its opening in 1983 until a 2002 remodel, when it added 6,000 seats and was rebranded in honor of Baltimore Colts legend and Towson supporter Johnny Unitas.
 The field itself still honors the late Donald “Doc” Minnegan, former coach and athletic director at Towson.

-Towson University is the second-largest public university in the State of Maryland.
-Located just north of Baltimore, it is home to approximately 21,000 college students, of which 18,000 are undergraduates.
+Towson University is the second-largest public university in Maryland.
+Located just north of Baltimore, it is home to approximately 21,000 college students, of whom 18,000 are undergraduates.
 The university began as the Maryland State Normal School in 1866.
 The university has 60+ undergraduate majors, 30+ master’s degree programs, and a handful of doctoral programs.

-The Towson football played for the Football Championship Subdivision National Championship in 2013, falling short against North Dakota State.
+The Towson football team played for the Football Championship Subdivision National Championship in 2013, falling short against North Dakota State.
 Towson is also known for their impressive gymnastics program.
-They have been the 1968 AIAW Division II National Champions, 1995 and 1998 USA Gymnastics NIT Champions, 3-time Calloway Invitational Champions, 15-time ECAC Champions, and 2007 USA Gymnastics National Champions.
+They have been the 1968 AIAW Division II National Champions, the 1995 and 1998 USA Gymnastics NIT Champions, the 3-time Calloway Invitational Champions, the 15-time ECAC Champions, and the 2007 USA Gymnastics National Champions.

-The lacrosse team also reached the finals of the 1991 NCAA Division I Men’s Lacrosse Championship, and reached the semifinals of the 2001 NCAA Division I Men’s Lacrosse Championship.
-Tigers have been the sports teams name at Towson since 1961 replacing The Golden Knights, Indians, and the Teachers as names that were used by various sports.
-There are four tiger statues around campus, with one across the street in front of SECU Arena (where Towson gymnastics, basketball, and volleyball compete).
+The lacrosse team also reached the finals of the 1991 NCAA Division I Men’s Lacrosse Championship and reached the semifinals of the 2001 NCAA Division I Men’s Lacrosse Championship.
+Towson has used the Tigers as its sports team name since 1961, replacing the Golden Knights, Indians, and Teachers as names used by various sports.
+There are four tiger statues around campus, one across the street in front of TU Arena (where Towson gymnastics, basketball, and volleyball compete).

-All of the major athletic teams at Towson compete in the Colonial Athletic Association (CAA).
+All of the major athletic teams at Towson compete in the Coastal Athletic Association (CAA).
+Technically, CAA Football is a legally distinct conference from the central CAA, but its offices are the same as those of CAA proper.
 Since joining the CAA in 2001-02, the Tigers have won 16 league championships.
-Gymnastics competes in the East Atlantic Gymnastics League.

 Food & Beverage 2

-The stadium really has subpar food offerings.
-There are four main concession stands offering no real variety.
-The concourse is open and has plenty of space for additional offerings if they so wished.
+The stadium has basic food offerings.
+Four main concession stands offer the usual variety.
+The concourse is open and has plenty of space for additional offerings if they wish.

 Prices are okay, but not great.
-Beer is available around the stadium, and there is a temporary tent on the east part of the track run by a local pub.
+Beer is available around the stadium.

 Atmosphere 3